cestastanford/historical-us-city-populations/README.md

-# United States Historical Cities Data, 1790-2010
+# United States Historical Cities Populations, 1790-2010

-This dataset is a compilation of United States historical city populations between 1790 and 2010.
+This dataset is a compilation of United States historical city populations decennially between 1790 and 2010.
 We are putting all of the data into a single repository so it can be accessible and improved upon by other researchers.

 Erik Steiner, [Spatial History Project][], [Center for Spatial and Textual Analysis][], Stanford University
 Jason A. Heppler, [Department of History][] and [Center for Spatial and Textual Analysis][], Stanford University